ggirelli/potpourri/bed-tools-gg/README.md

 ## `bed_shuffle.R`

+Shuffle the reads (i.e., the score values) of the score column of a bed file.
+The score values are not merely shuffled but considered as read counts, then the reads are shuffled.

 Saves the current random number generator seed status at the end of the script in `OUTDIR/.Random.seed.RData`.
 Subsequent runs of the script, with the same `OUTDIR`, will re-load the seed status unless `-k F` is used.

 ```